You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* If you experience shellfish allergy symptoms after taking Vascepa, seek medical attention immediately
+* If you experience shellfish allergy symptoms after taking Vascepa, stop taking the medication and seek medical attention immediately.

 Q: What should I do if I experience shellfish allergy symptoms after taking Vascepa?

-Q: Can I take Vascepa if I have a history of shellfish allergy?
+Q: Can I take Vascepa if I have a fish allergy?

 Q: Are there any alternative treatments for high triglycerides?